Chinna532/JSON-/README.md

-it contain jason explanation and example practice of an js some downloaded icons
+it contain jason explanation and example , practice of an js, some downloaded icons.